 We are helping to make the campus more accessible by installing automatic door openers (push-buttons) into lecture theatre doors.
 Wheelchair lifts have been installed to aid movement in some rooms, and require no keys to operate.
 98% of our classrooms are accessible – the few inaccessible classrooms are in old buildings that do not have an elevator; this will be noted on the individual classroom pages.

 Individual wireless headphone receivers are available upon request in most large classrooms/theatres with 100 or more seats.
 Please contact the AV Help Desk at 604-822-7956 or firstname.lastname@example.org for assistance.

 Use the Find a Classroom page to check the hours for any particular classroom.
 If you are booking an event that takes place outside of the building hours, the main doors to the building will be unlocked for the time of the event.
 If additional doors are required to be unlocked, please contact firstname.lastname@example.org and detail why this exception is required (charges for this service will apply).
 Classrooms on secure access (electronic doors/card reader) are programmed to be unlocked from 7:30am to 11pm; all other classrooms are left unlocked and can be used until 11pm.
 (Note the building likely locks before 11pm).

 Catering in classrooms is not permitted.

 Drinks in spill-proof containers and snacks are acceptable for students to consume during academic course sections.
 It is your responsibility to take your waste to the nearest Sort It Out station.

-In the event of a power outage or other event that affects the learning environment, we will attempt to re-locate academic course sections.
-If a class needs to be temporarily re-located, we will contact the relevant department, instructor, and students and advise them of new location.
+In the event of a power outage or other event that affects the learning environment, Scheduling Services will attempt to re-locate academic course sections.
+If a class needs to be temporarily re-located, we will contact the relevant department and advise them of new location.

 Guide Dogs and Service Animals that are trained and certified are permitted in classrooms.